Close Button

 I can’t imagine a world without push notifications.
 Can you?

-This simple feature has become essential to virtually every app on the market.
+This simple app feature has become essential to virtually every app on the market.
 Think about it.
 How else would essential applications get your attention without them?

 And yet, it wasn’t that long ago that they didn’t exist — in a time where critics called us crazy when we first pioneered the earliest version of push notifications on the App Store in 2009.